Skip to main content

 To comprehend how alcohol systematically dismantles female hormonal stability, we must look at the body’s master control system ∞ the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This is the central command pathway, a continuous feedback loop connecting your brain (hypothalamus and pituitary gland) to your ovaries (the gonads).

 The HPG axis dictates the timing and amount of hormone release, ensuring the precise orchestration of the menstrual cycle.
 Alcohol acts as a systemic disruptor to this axis, interfering with signaling at every point.
-It can blunt the signals from the pituitary gland, specifically altering the release of (LH) and (FSH), the two messenger hormones that instruct the ovaries on when to ovulate and when to produce estrogen and progesterone.
+It can blunt the signals from the pituitary gland, specifically altering the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), the two messenger hormones that instruct the ovaries on when to ovulate and when to produce estrogen and progesterone.

 What Is the Broader Hormonal Impact of Alcohol?